-IMOS samples are measured using the current SCRIPPS method based on a whole-bottle modified-Winkler titration of Carpenter (1965) with modifications by Culberson et al (1991).
+IMOS samples are measured using the current Scripps Institute of Oceanography (SIO) method based on a whole-bottle modified-Winkler titration of Carpenter (1965) with modifications by Culberson et al (1991).
 Manganese chloride followed by the alkaline iodide, is added to the sample, and the precipitated manganous hydroxide is distributed evenly throughout the bottle by shaking.
 At this stage, the dissolved oxygen oxidizes an equivalent amount of Mn(II) to Mn(IV).
-The sample is then acidified, converting the Mn back to the divalent state liberating an amount of lodine equivalent to the original dissolved oxygen content of the water.
-The lodine is titrated with standardized thiosulphate solution.
+The sample is then acidified, converting the Mn back to the divalent state and liberating two moles of Iodine per mole of the original dissolved oxygen (O_2) content of the water.
+The Iodine is then titrated with standardized thiosulphate solution.
 The thiosulphate concentration is determined against a precisely-known oxidizing agent, KIO3.
-The tri-iodide ion strongly absorbs at 365 nm, changes in the UV absorption are measured until no further change in the absorption indicates that the endpoint has been reached.
+The tri-iodide ion strongly absorbs at a wavelength of λ = 365 nm, and thus changes in the UV absorption are measured until a turning point and plateau indicate that the endpoint has been reached.